maridia/Local-Hardhat-Games/README.md

 # Local Hardhat Games

+This is from Section 5 of Alchemy University, Ethereum Bootcamp.

 Let's work on our solidity skills while deploying against a local hardhat blockchain!
 Inside this repository you'll find 5 smart contracts labled `Game1` to `Game5`.
 The goal of each smart contract is to:

 1. Deploy it to our local hardhat network